 Redeeming Aeroplan miles is possible on Star Alliance flights, along with select Air Creebec, Bearskin Airlines, Calm Air, Canadian North, Cathay Pacific, Cathay Dragon, First Air, GOL Airlines, Middle East Airlines, and Olympic Air flights.

-Here’s some notable pros of using Aeroplan:
+Here are some notable pros of using Aeroplan:

 - No close-in award booking fees.

 - Fuel surcharges are limited on most airlines.

 - 1 stopover or 1 open-jaw allowed on round-trip awards.

 - Excellent access to Asia with the partner network.